- US Online Poker

 There’s no denying that the global COVID-19 pandemic has had a dramatic effect on how people spend their time and money.

 In the gambling media, much of the focus has been on its bottom-line impacts.
-Brick-and-mortar casinos and sportsbooks temporarily dropped to zero, while online casinos and poker sites have enjoyed a corresponding leap in revenue.
+Brick-and-mortar casinos and sportsbooks temporarily closed, while online casinos and poker sites have enjoyed a corresponding leap in revenue.

 At the same time, however, gambling watchdogs are sounding the alarm about the risks involved with the increased play.

 Roughly 1 in 4 people have reported additional mental health difficulties during the pandemic, and nearly half say they have less disposable income.
 When it comes to addictive gambling, that’s a dangerous combination.

 A series of monthly reports published by the United Kingdom Gambling Commission (UKGC) continues to shed light on the issue.
 The third of these, published this week, highlights some worrisome trends that are likely materializing in US online gambling markets too.

 Looking at US markets, the picture is dismal in states without any options for online gambling.

 Most land-based gambling revenue disappeared from mid-March until the end of April, when casinos began reopening.
 Sales of lottery tickets also dropped between one-third and one-half in most states, and jackpot guarantees were scrapped as customers made fewer shopping excursions.

 For states that have legalized them, online casinos and poker rooms were a saving grace.